 Civilian personnel are on probation for 12 months before being eligible for certification as permanent employees.
-An evaluation is completed monthly for all full-time civilian personnel during the probationary period.
+An evaluation is completed quarterly for all full-time civilian personnel during the probationary period.

 Sworn personnel are on probation for 12 months before being eligible for certification as permanent employees.
-Probationary investigators are evaluated daily, weekly and monthly during the probationary period.
+Probationary investigators are evaluated quarterly during the probationary period.